Skip to main content

 Passing in a new path template replaces the default, and the new path template will be used to generate SPIFFE IDs.

-The following attributes are available to use in path templates for Kubernetes-based platforms (e.g. k8s).
+The following attributes are available to use in path templates, JWT custom claims, and X.509 Subject customization for workloads running in Kubernetes-based platforms (e.g. k8s).

 Namespacekubernetes.pod.namespace